T20A026/Capstone/Sprint3.md

 ## Breakdown

-* Continue attempting to get a good decode list running, for the GMLAN netwokring
+* Continue attempting to get a good decode list running, for the GMLAN networking
-* Prove they are exploites and elaborate, as well as complie a report of any findings on protection/durability mechanisims wich prevented easy exploit.
+* Create final presentation and content
 * Create a Instructables artical outline building my tool, and using it on multiple vehicals, as well as a conprensive outline of how to build this for beginners.

 ## Reflections